go-aah/website/content/security.md

 ## Security Considerations

   * aah provides very powerful, easy to use [Authentication]({{aah_docs_domain_url}}/authentication.html) and [Authorization]({{aah_docs_domain_url}}/authorization.html) capabilities to secure your application.
 Inspired by apache Shiro library.
       - Use `Before` action interceptor to check user has appropriate roles and permissions.
 Then permit user to access the data.
       - **`Upcoming`** Automatic roles and permissions check for individual routes via configuration.
   * Don't use a weak sign key and encryption key for Session.
 The `aah new` generates strong one for you automatically.
   * Don't use a weak sign key and encryption key for Anti-CSRF.
 The `aah new` generates strong one for you automatically.
-  * **`Upcoming`** CORS protection - preflight.
+  * CORS protection - preflight.